**Dr. Victorine is accepting new clients for psychological assessment and professional consultation/supervision services ONLY at this time.

 Dr. Victorine integrates Acceptance and Commitment Therapy (ACT) and similar approaches such as Dialectical Behavior Therapy (DBT) and compassion-focused therapy, with a generous helping of related approaches, such as existential, attachment-focused, and systems perspectives to inform her treatment plans.

-Dr. Victorine specializes in working with conditions of emotional over-and-under control, those with complex trauma histories, including traumatic or invalidating family of origin or other interpersonal concerns, and individuals dealing with adjustment-related challenges connected to chronic health conditions (including autoimmune conditi
+Neurodivergent adults often navigate conditions of emotional over-and-under control, including traumatic or invalidating family of origin and other interpersonal concerns, and adjustment-related challenges connected

-Dr. Victorine specializes in working with conditions of emotional over-and-under control, those with complex trauma histories, including traumatic or invalidating family of origin or other interpersonal concerns, and individuals dealing with adjustment-related challenges connected to chronic health conditions (including autoimmune conditions, chronic pain & medically unexplained symptoms).
+Neurodivergent adults often navigate conditions of emotional over-and-under control, including traumatic or invalidating family of origin and other interpersonal concerns, and adjustment-related challenges connected to co-occurring chronic health conditions.

 Dr. Victorine has extensive experience conducting psychological evaluations for adolescents and adults with a variety of presenting concerns.
-At Nouveau, she primarily conducts psychological assessments for adults ages 18+ with a particular interest in complex diagnostic cases.
-She loves taking on challenging cases in which the client or
+At Nouveau, she primarily conducts psychological assessments for adults with a particular interest in complex diagnostic cases.

-Dr. Victorine has extensive experience conducting psychological evaluations for adolescents and adults with a variety of presenting concerns.
-At Nouveau, she primarily conducts psychological assessments for adults ages 18+ with a particular interest in complex diagnostic cases.
 She loves taking on challenging cases in which the client or their families have found past treatment to be ineffective or insufficient, and prides herself in developing truly individualized recommendations that orient the client and their families to specific steps of what to do next.

 Dr. Victorine strives to provide assessments that are therapeutic in nature, which necessitates a neurodiversity-affirming, culturally-aware and strengths-focused approach with a goal of supporting a more holistic view of the client.